 The GRP will consult with University Legal Counsel concerning legal issues of evidence, including but not limited to FERPA regulations, attorney/client privilege, and HIPPA-protected materials.

 All University employees must be truthful in providing testimony to the GRP and all non-testimonial evidence must be genuine and accurate.
-False testimony, fraudulent evidence, refusal to cooperate with the GRP and breaches of confidentiality (see section (12) may be the basis for a personnel action against the uncooperative individual or result in the GRP filing charges of Faculty Irresponsibility under the Procedures Governing the Disposition of Charges of Faculty Irresponsibility (Section 300.010L).
+False testimony, fraudulent evidence, refusal to cooperate with the GRP and breaches of confidentiality (see section 370.010 C.12) may be the basis for a personnel action against the uncooperative individual or on the Columbia campus may result in the GRP filing charges of Faculty Irresponsibility under the Procedures Governing the Disposition of Charges of Faculty Irresponsibility (Section 300.010L).

 The grievant(s) and respondent(s) shall be promptly provided with a copy of all evidence collected by the GRP, or in the case of materials deemed confidential by the GRP, a summary of this evidence.

-The GRP will have three months from the date of a correctly filed grievance (see 3.a.ii.f above) to conduct an investigation and render findings and recommendations, if any.
+The GRP will have three months from the date of a correctly filed grievance (see 370.010 C.3.a) to conduct an investigation and render findings and recommendations, if any.

 Prior to rendering its findings, the GRP will inform the parties in writing of their tentative findings and the basis for these findings, including documents collected and information received orally.
 The parties shall meet jointly with the GRP and each will have the opportunity to provide a 30 minute oral presentation to the GRP regarding their perspective on these tentative findings.
 Each party will be provided with the opportunity to make one ten minute rebuttal to the other party’s presentation.